mikaelvesavuori/minibook-better-apis/stability/canary-deployment.md

 Use the above with the `OK` state value to reset the alarm when done.
 {% endhint %}

-This specific solution is rudimentary, but indicative enough for how a canary solution might begin to look.
+This specific solution is rudimentary, but indicative enough of how a canary solution might begin to look.
 I highly recommend using a deployment strategy other than the primitive "all-at-once" variety.

 {% hint style="info" %}
 See this article at [Google Cloud Platform for more information on deployment and test strategies](https://cloud.google.com/architecture/application-deployment-and-testing-strategies).